NoaLand/MyScheme/README.md

 ## Grammar
 ```
-expression:
+function:
-    # expression can be enclosed with () or not, they are the same
+    # function can be enclosed with () or not, they are the same
     - car class:
         car list -> s_expression
         (car list) -> s_expression